prodhotfixguy/prodhotfixguy/README.md

 Welcome!
 I’m a long-time Network Administrator currently pivoting into **development** and ultimately, **automation**.

-This GitHub is brand new—because I wanted a clean start for this next chapter of my career.
+This GitHub is new — because I wanted a clean start for this next chapter of my career.

 ---